Sustainable Warwick Pollinator Pathway Committee

 Why are Native Plants essential to the lifecycle of pollinators?

 Native plants are important because they provide high quality food and shelter for native pollinators, birds, and other animals.
 These plants and animals have evolved to depend on each other for survival.
-Some of these insects and birds have evolved to only use specific native plants (for example, Monarch butterflies and milkweed plants)
+Some of these insects and birds have evolved to only use specific native plants—for example, monarch butterflies will only lay their eggs on milkweed plants.

 Why are native plants important to the Warwick Valley bird population?